-Utah, North Dakota, New York City, and other governments in the U.S. and abroad already regulate e-cigarettes, and ASH encourages all jurisdictions to do the same.
+A growing number of states and cities in the U.S. and foreign countries already regulate e-cigarettes, and ASH encourages all jurisdictions to do the same.
 We, along with many other public health and regulatory organizations, also urge the FDA to move as quickly as possible to regulate e-cigarettes at the national level and to protect the health of everyone.

 E-Cigarettes in the News

 – Every Thursday, the CDC is updating this link with the latest number of deaths and reported lung injury cases during the US’ outbreak of vaping illnesses and deaths.
 They will also share what information they’ve found on possible cause(s).